arveds/Send-O365MailMessage/README.md

 ## Solution
 Long story told short:
 ### Dual Stack
 there are two options to solve this, the GraphAPI and SMTP OAUTH.
+I do not like the idea to use EWS, because deprecation of EWS by Microsoft is in the air.
 The default is sending with the GraphAPI.
 With the -SendWithSMTP switch you can change to send via SMTP/OAUTH.

 ### Azure AD App registration